MileHacker Logo

 Connectivity & Language

 • Local SIM cards from AT&T, T-Mobile, or Verizon are present in larger towns.
-Consider an Airalo eSIM for international travelers.
+Consider an Airalo eSIM for foreign visitors.

-• In-park lodges plus visitor centers have limited Wi-Fi; gateway towns have more.
+• In-park lodges and visitor centers have limited Wi-Fi; gateway towns have more.
 A portable Wi-Fi device from Solis Wi-Fi is an option.

-• English is the official language.
+• The country's official language is english.
 Language barriers are generally not a concern.
 For language learning, consider Rosetta Stone.

 Business Hours & Banking